🇬🇧 UK skilled worker visa

 2. Changing Jobs or Employers:

-If a Skilled Worker visa holder changes their employer, they must apply for a new visa with a new Certificate of Sponsorship.
-This applies even if the individual changes jobs within the same company.
+If a Skilled Worker visa holder wants to change employers, they must apply for a new visa with a fresh Certificate of Sponsorship (CoS), even if the new role is within the same company.
+The processing time for a new application remains consistent with standard UK Skilled Worker visa processing time.

 3. Taking on Additional Work:

-Visa holders can take on additional work in the same occupation code as their primary job for up to 20 hours per week without applying for a new visa.
-However, if the second job falls outside their occupation code or is on the Immigration Salary List, they must apply for a variation to their current visa.
+Visa holders can take on skilled worker visa additional work of up to 20 hours per week in the same occupation code as their primary job.
+However, if the second job falls under a different occupation code or is on the Immigration Salary List, they may need to update their visa.

 4. Losing Your Job:

-To qualify, the employer must meet the following conditions:
+To comply with the Skilled Worker Visa UK New Rules, employers must meet the following conditions:

-- Be a legitimate UK-based organisation offering genuine employment that meets the required skill and salary thresholds.
+- Operate as a legitimate UK-based organisation offering genuine employment that meets the Skilled Worker Visa UK Eligibility criteria, including skill level and Skilled Worker Visa Minimum Salary thresholds.

-Many visa holders can switch to a Skilled Worker visa from within the UK, provided they meet the eligibility criteria.
-This includes switching from a Student Visa, though students generally need to have completed their studies before applying.
+Many visa holders can apply for a Skilled Worker visa UK from within the country if they meet the Skilled Worker visa UK eligibility criteria.
+This includes those switching from a Student visa.
+However, under the Skilled Worker visa UK new rules, students typically need to complete their degree before applying.

 The financial requirements for dependants are: